Formal Basic Education

 For primary school, you should not be asked to pay a fee.
 For secondary school, you will be required to pay tuition fees, and in some cases, contribute to the parents’ committee fund.
 The secondary school tuition fee is decided by the Ministry of Education and Higher Education each year.

 Yes.
-If your children are stateless (مكتوم القيد), they are eligible for enrollment in a public school.
+If your children are stateless (مكتوم القيد), they are eligible for enrollment in a first shift public school.
 You will need to submit a document (إفادة خاصة تسمى إفادة تعريف) obtained from the local mukhtar.
 For more information, please contact the principal of the school where you intend to apply.

 Yes.
 If your children have special needs, you are encouraged to enroll them in inclusive public schools, designated by the Ministry of Education and Higher Education and capacitated by the international community.
 These schools provide technical support and assistive devices based on individual technical assessments.
 To enroll your child, please visit the nearest inclusive school and inquire about their ability to cater to your child’s specific needs.
 Alternatively, you can contact the Ministry of Education and Higher Education hotline at📞01772000 for further assistance.